CalArcher/top-coin/README.md

 ![](/readmeImg/performance.png)

-- The first big performance improvement I made was learning about and utilized memoization (caching the result of a function's output).
+- The first big performance improvement I made was learning about and utilizing memoization (caching the result of a function's output).
 As each different page load was making another fetch request to my API, my load times were greatly reduced.
 I implemented this by setting a global context that stored the fetched data.
 It would only make another fetch request if the page was manually refreshed, not every time internal pages were routed to.
 You will now notice that when clicking on one of the top 10 coins from the home page, its corresponding chart will load instantly, as well as when you return back to the home page.

+- Secondly, after running a Lighthouse audit, I noticed that the loading of all of my API data was taking a long time.
+I implemented compression middleware, and as a result, my time to interactive went from 1.3 seconds down to 0.8 - 0.9 seconds.

 &nbsp;

 ### What I learned

+I learned a lot throughout this entire process.
+From small housekeeping lessons to structural changes in how I thought about complex processes, like that splitting my controllers in separate files from my routes for organization and readability.
+The top three things I learned that made me into a better developer in this project were:

+  1. Dealing with dynamic data in all manners, for example, making dynamic routes or making charts that can handle dynamic data.

+  2. How crucial organization is from the **very beginning** of the project.
+Something I will now implement into my planning stage of making a project is laying out my file structure before hand.
+Trying to imagine and plan for the largest possible size my project could get to, and make the file structure suite that size is one way I will approach this.

+  3. React hooks!
+Before this project, I had heard of React hooks, but I was putting off learning about what they were, as the topic seemed daunting.
+In this project, thanks to the suggestion from CG on the 100Devs Discord, I spent a few hours diving into React hooks and how to build a custom React hook.
+I ended up using many built in React hooks, and building a custom hook that I needed for my project (/client/src/hooks/useFetchData.js).
+By the end of the project, I was very confident with useContext, useState, and useEffect.

 &nbsp;